Uncanny (short story collection): Cracking Up

 A boy gets many punishments from his angry teacher, the worst of which is having to look after the teacher's pot plant for a night.
 However, the worst part is that two people died in his bedroom at his new house; the spirit of one of them tickles him, causing him to break the pot plant, then the next day at school, the spirit follows him around; as he is the only one that can see it, he gets in trouble for things that it does.

 Greensleeves

 A poor man makes a living by blowing up tree stumps and selling the wood chips as firewood.
 But when a whale washes ashore, dies, and causes problems for the town, this man is promised a lot of money if he can get rid of it.

 Mousechap

 A boy stays at his aunt and uncle's house.
 His uncle has started acting like a mouse, so he is locked in the basement.
 His aunt explains that the uncle had previously invented a machine that acts as a mousetrap, but instead of killing the mouse, it causes it to run away.
 Similarly, a mouse that has been hiding in the boy's room acts like a person; the boy later finds out that if two animals touch the machine at the same time, their brains get switched.
+Was later adapted as an episode of Driven Crazy.